Aakashdeveloper/randominterview/readme.md

 Use of mergeMap and concatMap
 >>are higher-order mapping operators that transform Observables, but they handle the emissions of inner Observables differently:

+>> What are some common RxJS operators?
+map: Transforms emitted values.
+filter: Filters emitted values based on a condition. mergeMap / flatMap: Projects each value to an Observable and merges the results.
+concatMap: Projects each value to an Observable and concatenates the results.
+switchMap: Projects each value to an Observable and switches to the latest one.
+debounceTime: Emits a value from the source Observable only after a specified delay.
+distinctUntilChanged: Emits only distinct values based on a comparison function.
+take: Emits only the first N values from the source Observable.

+>> Purpose of combineLatest work?
+>> How can you handle errors in RxJS?
+>> Different type of subjects
 (coding)
 https://jsonplaceholder.typicode.com/posts
 call api in angular service using observable

+ES6
+>>How generator function works
+>> Promise.all and Promise.race

 python